 Where do paralegals work?

 There are opportunities for paralegals in all areas of law, including family law, criminal law, labor law, litigation and more.
 While 70 percent of paralegals work for law firms, some paralegals are employed by the government or corporate legal departments.

 - Private sector paralegals work for law firms or corporations and often assist on projects relating to employee benefits plans, shareholder agreements, financial reporting, government labor regulations, government law and civil law

 - Public sector paralegals may work for government agencies at the community level, assisting with projects that help people who cannot otherwise afford legal services.
 Paralegals who work in litigation for a government agency might assist with file maintenance, policy research, preparation of explanatory documents and compiling data for agency hearings.

 - Freelance paralegals provide short- or long-term services for lawyers, law firms or legal departments.
 They may work in a specialty area of the law or provide general assistance on various types of projects.

 How do I become a paralegal?

-Most paralegals have a certificate or associate’s degree in legal studies, but some paralegals choose to advance their careers by pursuing their bachelor’s or master’s degree.
+Most paralegals have a certificate or associate’s paralegal degree in legal studies, but some paralegals choose to advance their careers by pursuing their bachelor’s or master’s degree.
 At a minimum, law firms require an associate’s degree or a certificate in legal studies.

 Herzing University offers an Associate of Science and Bachelor of Science in legal assisting.
-Graduates of either program will be prepared to work as a paralegal in an organization’s legal department or at a legal firm.
+Graduates of either paralegal education program will be prepared to work as a paralegal in an organization’s legal department or at a legal firm.
 Some graduates also choose to continue to law school.